 The latest in a series of talks and panel discussions stimulated by the exhibition themes.

-Contributors include: Gina Glover (Artist-exhibitor), Jack Heslop, (Engineer, WSP), Jessica Rayner (Artist-exhibitor), Simon Read, (Artist).
-Time: 3 – 6pm
+Chaired by Tom Burke CBE, Director of E3G the prominent environmental organisation.
+Contributors included: Gina Glover (Artist-exhibitor), Jack Heslop, (Engineer, WSP), Jessica Rayner (Artist-exhibitor), Simon Read, (Artist).

 Increasingly we live in a world which has to cope with changing weather patterns, environmental shocks and disasters.